EronWright/vagrant-mesos-cluster/README.md

 The dispatcher is itself a Marathon application, see the definition at [github.com/mesosphere/universe/...](https://github.com/mesosphere/universe/blob/version-1.x/repo/packages/S/spark/5/marathon.json).

-### CLI
+### Spark CLI
 The CLI (source code [here](https://github.com/mesosphere/dcos-spark)) provides the following functionality:

 - Automatically downloads the Spark tools (i.e. `spark-submit`).
 - Wraps `spark-submit` to automatically set the deploy mode to Mesos cluster mode, with the appropriate endpoint.
-- Enforces the use of a docker image to run the application.
+- Enforces the use of a docker image to run the Spark application.
 - Manages running applications.
 - Easily launches the dispatcher webui.